seung-lab/cloud-volume/README.md

 ## Setup

-Cloud-volume is written for Python 3, and on linux requires g++ and python3-dev.
+Cloud-volume is compatible with Python 2.6+ and 3.4+ (we've noticed it's faster on Python 3).
+On linux it requires g++ and python3-dev.
 After installation, you'll also need to set up your cloud credentials.

 ### Credentials